 Someone once asked me “What are three books that influenced you the most?”
 And I had an immediate answer.
-He wasn’t expecting however, for them to all be children’s books.
+He wasn’t expecting, however, for them to all be children’s books.
 Perhaps I wasn’t either, but there you have it.
-As children my parents brought us to the library on a very regular basis.
-I took a long time to venture out of picture books (which I still love), and didn’t always have the attention to stick with a book till the end.
+When we were children my parents brought us to the library on a very regular basis.
+I took a long time to venture out of picture books (which I still love) and didn’t always have the attention to stick with a book until the end.
 As my mother tells it, there was one book I renewed over and over again reading more times than she could count.
 That book was Out of the Bug Jar by Kathleen Thomas.
 This is the first of my three most influential books.
 (I will post about the others separately)

 I don’t remember reading it as much as my parents claim, and I have not read it in over a decade, yet I have never forgotten it.
 I think the impact it had on me was not so much the plot or the characters, but the idea that a tooth fairy is not a pretty princess type creature with perfect manners.
 The idea of a tooth fairy being a cranky old man in jeans, boots and a baseball cap was truly imaginative to me.
 (Not to mention I was a big fan of cowboy boots at the time).

 Marvin the tooth fairy ends up causing problems and bossing Tom Jenkins (the main character) around more than expected.
 I think it may have been the first book to create things exactly opposite of how one would expect.
 Therefore, two things changed for me.

 First of all, it was certainly my first “favorite book” I think I ever had and the idea of re-reading a story multiple times introduces a whole new relationship one has with books.
 I realized it wasn’t that I didn’t love to read, it was that I needed extraordinary stories to keep my interest.